Montrose, Scotland 1804 – Hobart, Tasmania 1884

 Place made: Hobart, Tasmania, Australia

-Materials & Technique: metalwork, decorative design commemoratives, silver: repoussed, chased, engraved.
+Materials & Technique: metalwork, commemoratives boxes, silver: repoussed, chased, engraved.
 Manufacturer's Mark: stamped, 'DB' [Lion Passant] / [Monarch Head] 'DB' [Monarch Head] / [Lion Passant].

 The National Gallery of Australia has acquired an exceptional collection of Australian silver, goldsmithing and jewellery containing works by most of the leading Victorian, New South Wales, Tasmanian, Queensland, South Australian and Western Australian silversmiths and jewellers of the nineteenth century.
 Assembled over a 45-year period by John Houstone, a knowledgeable collector of Australian colonial silver, it includes presentation and testimonial objects, sporting and achievement trophies, inkwells, boxes, jewel cases, wine jugs, cutlery, jewellery and personal accessories in styles ranging from neoclassical, rococo and Renaissance revival to naturalistic narrative.
 Mr Houstone generously donated 31 of the works.